vnStat - Monitor Network Bandwidth In Linux and BSD - OSTechNix

 Database updated: Mon Sep 9 08:26:47 2019 enp0s3 since 09/09/2019 rx: 136 KiB tx: 74 KiB total: 210 KiB monthly rx | tx | total | avg. rate ------------------------+-------------+-------------+--------------- Sep '19 136 KiB | 74 KiB | 210 KiB | 0.00 kbit/s ------------------------+-------------+-------------+--------------- estimated -- | -- | -- | daily rx | tx | total | avg. rate ------------------------+-------------+-------------+--------------- today 136 KiB | 74 KiB | 210 KiB | 0.06 kbit/s ------------------------+-------------+-------------+--------------- estimated -- | -- | -- |

-Here, enp0s3 is my network card name.
-You can find your network card name using “ip addr” command.
+enp0s3 is my network card name.
+You can find your network card name using

-On FreeBSD, the network card name is em0.
-To view its bandwidth, simply run:
+On FreeBSD, the network card name is

 # vnstat -i em0